jayd3e-archive/pyramid_win_installer/README.md

 pyramid_win_installer
 =====================

-This is the innosetup window installer for Pyramid.
+This is the innosetup Windows installer for Pyramid.